2023 Most Popular Journalism Bachelor's Degree Schools in Kentucky

 While working on their Bachelor's Degree, journalism majors at WKU accumulate an average of around $23,031 in student debt.
 This translates to an average monthly loan payment of $290, based on a 10-year repayment plan.

-Out of the 8 schools in Kentucky that were part of this year’s ranking, Northern Kentucky University landed the # 2 spot on the list.
-NKU is a fairly large public school located in the large suburb of Highland Heights.
+A rank of #2 on this year’s list means Northern Kentucky University is a great place for journalism students working on their bachelor’s degree.
+NKU is a fairly large public school located in the suburb of Highland Heights.

 Of the 50 students majoring in journalism at NKU, 64% are male and 36% are female.